- This event has passed.

 When and where does the Japan Penis Festival take place?

-It takes place every year during the first Sunday of April, which falls on 7 April this year, 2019.
-This is also the period of the famous cherry blossom watching season and a time of the year that marks many beginnings, from the new school year to starting another job and the financial year.
+It takes place every year during the first Sunday of April, which falls on 2 April in 2023.
+This is also the period of the famous cherry blossom season Japan and a time of the year that marks many beginnings, from the new school year to starting another job and the financial year.
 Many festivals in Japan begin around this time.

 Kawasaki is one of the cities forming the Greater Tokyo Area and is located about one hour south of central Tokyo.
 Most of the Japan Penis Festival events take place in and around the city’s Kanayama temple which is a five minutes walk from Kawasaki-Daishi Station.
 Alternatively, follow anyone who’s dressed like a phallus.